EdgeKiller/BotLibNet2/README.md

 **Which programming language is used ?**

-- It's coded in C# with the .NET framework on Visual Studio 2013 Ultimate.
+- It's coded in C# with the .NET framework on SharpDevelop 5.1

 **Which language is compatible with this library ?**